nicdwilson/order-view-enhancement-for-woocommerce-bundles/README.md

-# order-view-enhancement-for-woocommerce-bundles
-Enhsnces the shop manager's view of bundled items in an order, allowing them to hide or display bundled items
+**# Order view enhancement for WooCommerce Bundles Enhances the shop manager's view of bundled items in an order, allowing them to hide or display bundled items**